casworkshop/casworkshop.github.io/src/content/docs/2026/fcfp.md

 We invite submissions for archival long and short papers, as well as non-archival extended abstracts.

+Archival long and short papers should feature novel and unpublished work relating to the topics detailed above.

+We also invite submissions of extended abstracts from researchers in the broader Affective Science community, with up to two pages of content featuring the research background/hypotheses and a description of methods/results.
+Extended abstracts are non-archival, offering the option for publication and presentation at other conference venues.

 **Archival Track**
 - Long Paper: Consists of up to 8 pages of content, with additional pages for references, limitations, ethical considerations, and appendices.
 - Short Paper: Consists of up to 4 pages of content, with additional pages for references, limitations, ethical considerations, and appendices.

+(When preparing camera ready papers, you will be allowed one extra page to address comments by the reviewers.)

 **Non-Archival Track**
 - Extended Abstract: Up to 2 pages.

 ### Submission Format
-All submissions must use the LREC 2026 template and follow the guidelines found at: https://lrec2026.info/authors-kit/
+All submissions must use the LREC 2026 template and follow the guidelines found at: https://lrec2026.info/authors-kit/ (**Note:** extended abstracts can be limited to being 1-2 pages in length).

 **Mandatory Ethics Section:** We ask all authors to include an Ethical Considerations section in their submission, touching on the ethical concerns and broader societal impacts of the work.
 This discussion section will not count towards the page limit.